muruthi/community-pass-react-native-wrapper/docs/add-the-wrapper/usage-examples.md

 ## Usage Examples

-> By default, if you are able to receive a response from one of these APIs as shown below, you have successfully connected your reliant application to the community pass kernel.
+> By default, your reliant application is connected to the community pass kernel if you can get a response from one of these APIs, as shown below.

 Add the saveBiometricConsent() Commnity Pass API to your application